EricJr69/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/DVdXBtH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Open remote desktop and log into the machine with credentials that were created int he beginning.
+Open the remote desktop and log into the machine with the credentials that were created in the beginning.
 Purposefully put in the wrong password on the first try.
 </p>
 <br />